SmirnovaAlina/Python_API/README.md

 # Python_API
 # Weather API project

-Useing data analysis libraries try to answer the question "What's the weather like as we approach the equator?"
+Using data analysis libraries try to answer the question "What's the weather like as we approach the equator?"
 ## Usage

 ```python